Blesmol/pfscf/README.md

 You can download the program in the [Releases section](https://github.com/Blesmol/pfscf/releases).
 The downloaded archives should be extracted into a new directory.
 For details, please have a look at the [installation instructions](https://blesmol.github.io/pfscf/installation/).

+## Documentation

 The complete documentation for this project is stored at <https://blesmol.github.io/pfscf/>.

+## Quickstart

 There are also [quickstart instructions](https://blesmol.github.io/pfscf/quickstart/) available in case you want to dive right into the action.

 ```
 $ pfscf